Kongduino/tinyGS/README.md

 # Main data website

-All data received by TinyGS Ground Stations are showed at our TinyGS website
+All data received by TinyGS Ground Stations is shown on our TinyGS website.

 [https://tinygs.com/](https://tinygs.com/)

-At this web you can see:
+on this website you can see:

 - [Ground Stations list](https://tinygs.com/stations)
 - [Supported satellites](https://tinygs.com/satellites)
 - [All data packets received by the community in real time](https://tinygs.com/packets)

-At your personal area you can edit some parameters of your Ground Stations remotely.
+In your personal area you can edit some parameters of your Ground Stations remotely.

 This is the main data recovery system, but we are developing an API to access data.

 # Local data access

-You can access to your Ground Station data and configuration via local website at your
+You can access your Ground Station data and configuration via local website at your

 <p align="center">
 <img src="/doc/images/TinyGS_dashboard.png" width="300">